A closer look at Gorgias collision detection: How it works and what to know in 2026

 It's time to shift from detection to prevention

-So, let's wrap this up.
-Gorgias collision detection is a solid, standard feature for any modern helpdesk.
-It does its job of preventing the immediate problem of sending two replies to one customer.
+To wrap things up, Gorgias collision detection is a solid, reliable feature for any modern helpdesk.
+It does exactly what it's meant to: prevent the immediate issue of sending duplicate replies to your customers.

-If you're starting to feel the limitations of basic helpdesk features, eesel AI is a logical next step.
-It works with the tools you already use, like Gorgias, and adds a layer of intelligence that solves the root cause of collisions and other workflow bottlenecks.
-With eesel AI, you can go live in minutes, bring all your scattered knowledge together, and even test your setup in a simulation mode before it ever goes live for your customers.
+If you're looking to enhance your existing helpdesk features, eesel AI is a logical next step.
+It works beautifully with the tools you already use, like Gorgias, adding a layer of intelligence that streamlines your workflows.
+With eesel AI, you can go live in minutes, bring your knowledge together, and support your team more effectively than ever.

-Ready to stop just detecting collisions and start actually preventing them?
-You can try eesel AI for free or book a demo to see how it can streamline your support workflows.
+Ready to see how intelligent triage can support your Gorgias setup?
+You can try eesel AI for free or book a demo to see how it can streamline your support workflows in 2026.

 Frequently asked questions